14 Tips for Staying Fit and Healthy While Traveling

 It is easier to stick to a healthy eating and exercise regimen while at home.
 Traveling often sabotages all your hard work due to a multitude of reasons.
 The main factors being veering off your normal schedule and not having access to your normal gym.
 Sometimes, we give ourselves the excuse that we are on vacation and don’t need to exercise.

 Going away for one or two nights and skipping a workout is healthy and sometimes necessary to rejuvenate both your body and mind!
 However, for longer trips, you really cannot afford to skip out on a whole week (or more) worth of workouts.
-Doing a little planning in advance is your best bet.
+Doing a little planning in advance (when and where you will workout) is your best bet.

 Tips to stay healthy & fit while traveling